ychaturv18/ChatAppFE/README.md

 # ChatAppFE
-This is the server side code of the application Steps to run the application :
+This is the Frontend code of the application Steps to run the application :

 1)Intsall IntelliJ
 2)Checkout the project into IntelliJ